How to Care for Day-Old Chicks

 Provide the Proper Bedding for Chicks

-• Don’t use newspapers or anything that is slippery to line the bottom of your brooder.
+• Don’t use newspapers or anything slippery to line the bottom of your brooder.

 • Once the chicks are moved to the barn, I use wood shavings for their bedding.
 They are easily raked away and replenished as the chicks soil them.